Broadmeadow Magic FC

 Broadmeadow Magic Football Club is an Australian semi-professional soccer club based in Broadmeadow, a suburb of Newcastle, New South Wales.
-The club currently competes in the National Premier Leagues Northern NSW before transition to Australian Championship, with matches played at Magic Park.
+The club currently competes in the National Premier Leagues Northern NSW and they also as invitee in Australian Championship after winning as premiers in 2026 NPL NNSW season with matches played at Magic Park.

 History

 The club was founded on 9 April 1966 by Macedonian Australians as Newcastle Macedonia FC.
 Originally formed as a social club to play football together with other Macedonians, it has become one of the largest and most successful clubs in Newcastle.
 The club saw its first action on 20 March 1967 when they travelled to Evans Park to face Cardiff Workers RSL.
 The hosts were upset however, with Macedonia winning the match, 2–1.

 Throughout the years, Broadmeadow have gone through a series of name changes.
 The club was known as Broadmeadow United from 1971 until 1974 and then enjoyed a period of success in the 1970s as Hamilton Red Star.
 In 1975, Red Star was promoted to the Northern NSW Soccer Federation 4th division, the 3rd division in 1976, the 2nd division in 1978 and finally the 1st Division in 1980.
 By 1985, Red Star was relegated back to the 2nd division, and had reverted to its original name, Newcastle Macedonia.
 During 10 years of competing in the 2nd division, Newcastle Macedonia won the league title twice.

 In 1995, Newcastle Macedonia was finally promoted back to the highest flight in New South Wales, the NBN State Football League.
 The club made its final name change to its current, Broadmeadow Magic FC, but struggled in its first 2 years in the new league.
 Richard Hartley was appointed as the club's coach in 1997 who led the club to their first league title in the same year.
 Broadmeadow Magic remained successful in the first decade of the 2000s, as head coach Damien Smith led the club to their third league title in 2003, the club's first grand final title in 2004, and both titles in 2005.
 Broadmeadow won its 5th league title in 2008, but disappointingly finished 3rd in the league in 2009.

 Broadmeadow has produced a number of players who have gone on to play for the Newcastle Jets in the A-League.
 Notable players include Ben Kantarovski, Ben Kennedy, and Peter Haynes.
 The club was co-coached by Damien Smith and Robert Virgilli during the 2010 season, which was a disappointing one for Broadmeadow.
 They finished the season in 6th place and missed out on the finals.

 Broadmeadow were champions in the 2012 and 2014 editions of the NNSWF State Cup.